Tom271/InteractingParticleSystems/README.md

 This package simulates the interacting particle system of Buttà et al. [1] as well as the related model of Garnier et al. [2]

 ## Installation
   To install the package, download the repository and open the terminal.
-Navigate to the directory containing the repo using `cd \PATH_TO_FOLDER\` then run `π p install .` -- don't forget the period!
+Navigate to the directory containing the repo using `cd \PATH_TO_FOLDER\` then run `pip install .` -- don't forget the period!
 The package can then be called using the standard  `import particle`.
 You can check everything is working by running `pytest` from within the directory.

 ## Basic Running
   All the functionality is contained within the `particle` folder.
 Code defining the herding and interaction functions is contained in separate files.
 The main calculations are contained in `simulate.py`.
 There is also a file `plotting.py` with some basic plotting functionality and animations.